Alpha Estimation via Sample Splitting: A Two-Sample Framework for Stable-like Distributions: Introduction

+We adapt the quantile-based perspective of \citet{hsieh1995}, also considered by \citet{potgieter2012}, which was originally developed for comparing two samples from the same location-scale family, to the present setting.
+While the stable distribution motivates the method, the proposed estimator does not assume a fully parametric model and can be viewed as operating within a \textit{semiparametric framework}.
+That is, although the stable distribution is a special case, the estimation method is not tied to a specific parametric likelihood.
+This flexibility, combined with the estimator’s reliance only on order statistics, results in a procedure that is simpler to implement and computationally more efficient than full likelihood methods, particularly given the current limitations of stable likelihood maximization routines.

-In Section 2, the location--scale representation of stable distributions is discussed and a connection between the scale parameter in the two-sample setting and the stability index $\alpha$ of a single sample is established.
-In Section 3, the split-sample estimator is formally defined.
-Additionally, the two-sample quantile method of Potgieter and Lombard is reviewed and extended to the present framework for estimating $\alpha$.
-Section 4 presents results from a simulation study carried out to investigate the number of sample partitions needed to give good RMSE performance of the proposed estimator.
-Section 5 deals with some practical considerations, such as choosing the number of quantiles to use in the Potgieter \& Lombard method.
-Section 6 compares the proposed estimator to other existing methods and recommendations for implementing the method are discussed in Section 7.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:location-scale} reviews the location-scale representation of stable distributions and establishes the connection between the scale parameter in the two-sample setting and the stability index.
+Section~\ref{sec: Sample Spliting} formally defines the split-sample estimator and adapts the two-sample quantile method of Potgieter and Lombard to the current framework for estimating $\alpha$.
+Theoretical justification is also provided.
+Section~\ref{sec: Simulations} presents simulation results that offer empirical support for the split-sample approach, demonstrating favorable root mean square error (RMSE) performance relative to existing methods.
+Section~\ref{sec: Real-Data} provides a real-world application, and Section~\ref{sec: Conclusion} concludes with a summary and discussion of future directions.